Research

 Published and Accepted Papers

-Cognitive Endurance as Human Capital” (with Christina Brown, Geeta Kingdon, and Heather Schofield), Conditionally accepted, Quarterly Journal of Economics, 2022.
+“Cognitive Endurance as Human Capital” (with Christina Brown, Geeta Kingdon, and Heather Schofield), Accepted, Quarterly Journal of Economics, 2024.

 Abstract: Schooling may build human capital not only by teaching academic skills, but by expanding the capacity for cognition itself.
 We focus specifically on cognitive endurance: the ability to sustain effortful mental activity over a continuous stretch of time.
 As motivation, we document that globally and in the US, the poor exhibit cognitive fatigue more quickly than the rich across a variety of field settings; they also attend schools that offer fewer opportunities to practice thinking for continuous stretches.
-Using a field experiment with 1,600 Indian primary school students, we randomly increase the amount of time students spend in sustained cognitive activity during the school dayusing either math problems (mimicking good schooling) or non-academic games (providing a pure test of our mechanism).
-Each approach markedly improves cognitive endurance: students show 21% less decline in performance over time when engaged in intellectual activitieslistening comprehension, academic problems, or IQ tests.
+Using a field experiment with 1,600 Indian primary school students, we randomly increase the amount of time students spend in sustained cognitive activity during the school day—using either math problems (mimicking good schooling) or non-academic games (providing a pure test of our mechanism).
+Each approach markedly improves cognitive endurance: students show 21% less decline in performance over time when engaged in intellectual activities—listening comprehension, academic problems, or IQ tests.
 They also exhibit increased attentiveness in the classroom and score higher on psychological measures of sustained attention.
 Moreover, each treatment improves students' school performance by 0.09 standard deviations.
-This indicates that the experience of effortful thinking itselfeven when devoid of any subject contentincreases the ability to accumulate traditional human capital.
+This indicates that the experience of effortful thinking itself—even when devoid of any subject content—increases the ability to accumulate traditional human capital.
 Finally, we complement these results with quasi-experimental variation indicating that an additional year of schooling improves cognitive endurance, but only in higher-quality schools.
 Our findings suggest that schooling disparities may further disadvantage poor children by hampering the development of a core mental capacity.

-Do Financial Concerns Make Workers Less Productive?” (with Sendhil Mullainathan, Suanna Oh, and Frank Schilbach), Conditionally accepted, Quarterly Journal of Economics, 2022
+“Do Financial Concerns Make Workers Less Productive?” (with Sendhil Mullainathan, Suanna Oh, and Frank Schilbach), Accepted, Quarterly Journal of Economics, 2024.

-[Slides] [Coverage: VoxDev podcast, NPR Planet Money]
+[Slides] [Online Appendix] [Coverage: VoxDev podcast, NPR Planet Money]

 Abstract: Workers who are worried about their personal finances may find it hard to focus at work.
 If so, financial concerns by themselves could hinder productivity.
 We test this hypothesis in a sample of low-income Indian piece rate manufacturing workers.
 We stagger when wages are paid out: some workers are paid earlier and receive a cash infusion while others remain liquidity constrained.
 They use the cash to immediately pay off debts and buy household essentials, addressing their financial concerns.
 Subsequently, they become more productive at work: their output increases by 7.1% (0.12 SDs), and they make fewer costly, unintentional mistakes.
 Workers with more cash-on-hand thus not only work faster but also more attentively, suggesting improved cognition.
 These effects are concentrated among more financially constrained workers.
 We argue that mechanisms such as gift exchange or nutrition cannot account for our results.
 Instead, our findings suggest that financial strain, at least partly through psychological channels, has the potential to reduce earnings exactly when money is most needed.

-Labor Rationing,” (with Emily Breza and Yogita Shamdasani), American Economic Review, 2021.
+“Labor Rationing,” (with Emily Breza and Yogita Shamdasani), American Economic Review, 2021.
 111(10): 3184-3224.

 Abstract: This paper measures excess labor supply in equilibrium.
 We induce hiring shocks—which employ 24% of the labor force in external month-long jobs—in Indian local labor markets.
 In peak months, wages increase instantaneously and local aggregate employment declines.
 In lean months, consistent with severe labor rationing, wages and aggregate employment are unchanged, with positive employment spillovers on remaining workers—indicating that over a quarter of labor supply is rationed.
 At least 24% of lean self-employment among casual workers occurs because they cannot find jobs.
 Consequently, traditional survey approaches mismeasure labor market slack.
 Rationing has broad implications for labor market analysis.

-Nominal Wage Rigidity in Village Labor Markets,American Economic Review, 2019.
+“Nominal Wage Rigidity in Village Labor Markets,” American Economic Review, 2019.
 109(10): 3585-3616.

 Recipient of the Distinguished CESifo Affiliate Award in Behavioural Economics.

-[Slides] [Online Appendix] [Coverage: Marginal Revolution
+[Slides] [Online Appendix] [Coverage: Marginal Revolution]

 Abstract: This paper develops a new approach to test for downward wage rigidity by examining transitory shocks to labor demand (i.e., rainfall) across 600 Indian districts.
 Nominal wages rise during positive shocks but do not fall during droughts.
 In addition, transitory positive shocks generate ratcheting: after they have dissipated, wages do not adjust back down.
 Ratcheting reduces employment by 9 percent, indicating that rigidities distort employment levels.
 Inflation, which is unaffected by local rainfall, enables downward real wage adjustments—offering causal evidence for its labor market effects.
 Surveys suggest that individuals believe nominal wage cuts are unfair and lead to effort reductions.

-The Morale Effects of Pay Inequality” (with Emily Breza and Yogita Shamdasani), Quarterly Journal of Economics, 2018.
+“The Morale Effects of Pay Inequality” (with Emily Breza and Yogita Shamdasani), Quarterly Journal of Economics, 2018.
 133(2): 611-663.

 [Slides] [Replication Files] [Coverage: VoxDev video, Wall Street Journal]